pangpang20/gaussdb-python/docs/advanced/cursors.rst

   ``%(name)s`` Python-style) or sent as they are to the PostgreSQL server (which only supports ``$1``, ``$2`` parameters)?

-Psycopg exposes the following classes to implement the different strategies.
+GaussDB exposes the following classes to implement the different strategies.
-All the classes are exposed by the main `!psycopg` package.
+All the classes are exposed by the main `!gaussdb` package.
 Every class has also an `!Async`\ -prefixed counterparts, designed to be used in conjunction with `AsyncConnection` in `asyncio` programs.